LLNL/Caliper/README.md

 Extensive documentation can be found in the `doc/` directory.

-A usage example of the C++ annotation interface is provided in `test/cali-basic.cpp`
+Usage examples of the C++ and C annotation interfaces are provided in `test/cali-basic.cpp` and `test/cali-basic-c.c`, respectively.

 See the "Getting started" section below for a brief tutorial.